Principal bundles under reductive groups: Pullback of universal and minimal reductive groupoids

-\begin{prop} Let $H$ be a as in Theorem~\textnormal{\ref{t:main}}, $K$ be a transitive affine groupoid over $H$, and $X'$ be a finite locally free $H$\nd scheme which is non-empty and geometrically $H$\nd connected.
-Then $K \times_{[X]} [X']$ is almost minimally reductive over $H \times_X X'$ if and only if $K$ is almost minimally reductive over $H$. \end{prop}
+\begin{prop} let $K$ be a transitive affine groupoid over $H$ and $X'$ be a non-empty finite locally free $H$\nd scheme.
+Suppose that $H^0_H(X,\sO_X)$ is as in Theorem~\textup{\ref{t:main}}.
+Then $K$ is almost minimally reductive over $H$ if and only if $K \times_{[X]} [X']$ is almost minimally reductive over $H \times_X X'$. \end{prop}